Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 • Subscriptions customized as per your customers’ needs

-• Integration of third-party tools to subscription management app (e.g., for improved analytics, fraud detection, taxes estimation, logistics, etc.)
+• Integration of third-party tools to subscription management app (e.g., for improved analytics, fraud detection, tax estimation, logistics, etc.)

 • Synchronization of subscription functionality with your corporate apps (ERP, CRM, 3PL, etc.)